Sanatani-Dhruv/Sanatani-Dhruv/readme.md

 # About Me
 ---

-I am Dhruv Solanki, a B-TECH CSE Student at Uka Tarsadia University, who is trying to specialise in Full Stack Web Development....
+I am Dhruv Solanki, a B-TECH CSE Student, who is trying to specialise in Full Stack Web Development....

 # Stack